Deaths in Donegal, Sunday morning, November 6, 2022

 House private please.
 Family flowers only please, donations in lieu if desired to Ballyshannon Daycare Centre.

 May her gentle soul rest in peace.
-Remains reposing at Gilmartin’s Funeral home.
+Remains reposing at Gilmartin’s Funeral home on Saturday from 3pm until 10pm.

 Removal of remains on Sunday morning to arrive at St. Aidan’s Church Kinlough for 11am funeral mass with burial afterwards in Conwell Cemetery.
 Mary Brigid’s funeral mass can be viewed on Kinlough/Glenade parish Facebook page.
 Covid protocols remain in place.
 Enquiries to Gilmartin and Carty funeral services.